 Although I admit that new can sometimes be very nice, old or used can be just as good!
 Here are some examples of used goodies that are even better than new:

-- Books and magazines: Go to your neighborhood library and take out a book or flip through their magazines.
-You can also buy used books that look practically brand new from websites such as Amazon, or trade them on the web at Swap.com.
+- Books and magazines: Go to your neighborhood library, and take out a book or flip through the magazines.
+You can also buy used books that look practically brand-new from websites such as Amazon, or trade them on the web at Swap.com.

 - Designer bags: Vintage bags give the classic brand names a one-of-a-kind twist (after all, you don't see these golden oldies in stores anymore!).
+Find one from a thrift store or online at places like Poshmark.
 You can also consider renting a handbag from Avelle's Bag Borrow or Steal.

 - Furniture: There are plenty of great deals on Craigslist, and if your friends or neighbors are giving away their old furniture, that's even better.
-Don't be afraid to check out thrift stores as well, you can find some unique pieces with great price tags.
-Keep in mind that in-store furniture samples are a good buy too — that's how I managed to buy my designer $1,099 Crate & Barrel couch for $250.
+Don't be afraid to check out thrift stores, as well; you can find some unique pieces with great price tags.
+But keep in mind that staying away from used furniture with fabric will lower the risk of bringing bed bugs into your home.